-Severance and Change in Control Benefits for ZelnickMedia
+Severance and Change in Control Benefits for ZMC

-Pursuant to the 2017 Management Agreement, ZelnickMedia would receive the following cash payments and benefits upon a termination by the Company without "cause" or by ZelnickMedia for "good reason" (whether before or after a change in control): (i) the earned but unpaid portion of the management fee, (ii) any accrued but unpaid annual bonus for a completed fiscal year and (iii) three times the sum of the per annum management fee plus the target bonus amount.
-See "Certain Relationships and Related Transactions-Management Agreement" for more details.
-In addition, the 2017 Management Agreement provides for accelerated vesting of outstanding and unvested equity awards upon such a termination (with vesting of TSR performance-based awards determined according to actual performance through the date of termination, and vesting of Recurrent Consumer Spending and IP performance-based awards determined at target levels).
+Pursuant to the Management Agreement, ZMC would receive the following cash payments and benefits upon a termination by the Company without "cause" or by ZMC for "good reason" (whether before or after a change in control) (as such terms are defined in the Management Agreement): (i) the earned but unpaid portion of the management fee, (ii) any accrued but unpaid annual bonus for a completed fiscal year and (iii) three times the sum of the per annum management fee plus the target bonus amount.
+In addition, the Management Agreement provides for certain accelerated vesting of outstanding and unvested equity awards upon such a termination.